wso2con/2025-BCN-choreo-tutorial-2/README.md

 We use a configuration file called `component.yaml` to provide aditional component details to Choreo.

+1. Create a nodejs express service which will be used as a BFF API
+    1. This step is already done.
+Use the provided `bffapi` directory as a starting point.

 1. Configure BFF API Endpoint
     1. Create a new file called `component.yaml` in `expense-tracker/bffapi/.choreo` directory.
     1. Add the following content to the file